louiseGrandjonc/louisemeta.com/content/blog/indexes.md

 An index is a B-Tree.
 Each leave of the tree contains a tuple (value, pointer to the row).

 ## Multi column indexes

+## Different types of indexes and their use case